maishakabir/maishakabir.github.io/_portfolio/project1.markdown

 # Final Thoughts

-Friendships naturally progress in unique ways, but from our interviews we learned that there are a few constants.
+Friendships naturally progress in unique ways, but we learned from our interviews that there are some constants in the way people define different levels of friendship.
 As you get closer to a person, you typically spend more time together outside of required activities, you start talking about "deeper" topics, and you feel more at ease around the other person.
-We designed our activities around these findings and other social psychology research, and created these phone cases that can help facilitate friend crushes.
+We designed our activities using these findings and other social psychology research, and we created phone cases that can help turn "friend crushes" into real friendships.

 Some next steps for this project would be conducting usability testing with a wider audience and creating cases that fit different types of phones.
-I also think we could get more user feedback about our activities and test different progressions/combinations of activities.
+We could also get more user feedback about our activities and test different progressions/combinations of activities.

 <img class="center" src="{{ site.baseurl }}/img/fc12.jpg" alt=""/>
 <div class="col three caption">